 3: Placing the Stones

 - Have the person to face down on the massage table, mat or bed.
 Ask them to be naked or wear thin undergarments.
 Also, cover them with a towel or a clean sheet for the sake of modesty and to prevent them from getting cold.
-Now place the warm stones on the top of left leg, in the center of the thigh, behind the knee and on the calf.
+Now place the warm stones on the top of the left leg, in the center of the thigh, behind the knee and on the calf.
 Meanwhile, you can massage the right leg using massage oil.

-- Now take the biggest stone from the left leg and slide it up his right leg from the heel to the bottom.
+- Now take the biggest stone from the left leg and slide it up to his right leg from the heel to the bottom.
 Make sure that there is enough massage oil on the leg to prevent friction while sliding the stone.

-- Now place the other hot stones on the right leg in the same manner you put them on left one.
+- Now place the other hot stones on the right leg in the same manner you put them on the left one.
 Let them sit there for 3-5 minutes and meanwhile massage the left leg.

 - Now put two large stones on the buttocks.
 One on each.
 Meanwhile, you can massage the muscles.

 - Finally place the warm stones on the neck, shoulders and along the length of the backbone.
-Ask the person to turn over and place the stones in the same manner as you did for the back side.
+Ask the person to turn over and place the stones in the same manner as you did for the backside.

 Never put the warm stones on the face or scalp.
 The skin on that area is too thin.
 Stones may either burn the skin or cause rashes or even bleed.